syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-change-the-grid-line-color-of-the-Excel-sheet..md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-change-the-grid-line-color-of-the-Excel-sheet.
-description:  how to add chart labels to scatter points
+description:  How to change the grid line color of the Excel sheet
 platform: WindowsForms
 control: XlsIO
 documentation: ug
 ---

-# How to change the grid line color of the Excel sheet.
+# How to change the grid line color of the Excel sheet

 You can change the grid line color of the Excel worksheet by using the ExcelKnownColors property.
 The following code example illustrates this.

 {% highlight C# %}

 //Step 1: Instantiates the spreadsheet creation engine.
 ExcelEngine excelEngine = new ExcelEngine();